patriciayeh/cybersecurity-portfolio/README.md

-# Patricia's Cybersecurity Portfolio
+# 👋 Welcome to My Cybersecurity Adventure!

-Welcome to my cybersecurity portfolio!
-This repository documents my journey learning cybersecurity, including courses, labs, projects, and certifications.
+Hi there!
+I’m Patricia, and this is where I document my journey into the world of cybersecurity.
+From foundational courses to hands-on labs and projects, this repo is my **learning playground**.

-## Structure
+## What’s Inside
-- **learning-log/** – Notes from courses, books, workshops, and hands-on labs
+- **learning-log/** – My personal notes from courses, books, workshops, and labs.
+Think of this as my digital notebook. 📝
-- **labs/** – Step-by-step documentation of hands-on exercises (TryHackMe, HackTheBox, home labs)
+- **labs/** – Hands-on exercises where I get my hands dirty in TryHackMe, HackTheBox, and other challenges. 🛠️
-- **projects/** – Applied projects demonstrating cybersecurity skills
+- **projects/** – Applied projects where I turn what I’ve learned into practical skills. 💡
-- **certifications/** – Notes and preparation materials for cybersecurity certifications
+- **certifications/** – Prep notes for certifications like WiCyS Certified in Cybersecurity℠. 🎓
-- **screenshots/** – Optional screenshots or visuals from labs and projects
+- **screenshots/** – Visual proof of my experiments and lab adventures. 📸

-## Skills Highlight
+## Skills I’m Exploring
-- Networking Fundamentals
+- Networking fundamentals & protocols 🌐
-- Linux & Command Line
+- Linux & Command Line 💻
-- Cybersecurity Frameworks (NIST, ISO 27001)
-- Threat Analysis & Security Tools
+- Threat analysis & security tools 🔍
-- Cloud & Application Security
+- Cloud & application security ☁️
+- Cybersecurity frameworks (NIST, ISO 27001) 🛡️

-## How to Use This Repository
+## How to Navigate
-1. Explore the **learning-log/** folder to see course notes and learning progress.
-2. Check the **labs/** folder for hands-on exercises.
-3. View the **projects/** folder to see applied cybersecurity work.
-4. Browse **certifications/** for prep materials and notes.
-5. Use **screenshots/** for visual references from labs or projects.
+Click around!
+Each folder has its own README explaining what you’ll find.
+If you’re just curious about my progress, start with **learning-log/** and **labs/**.

+I’m excited to share my journey and maybe inspire others along the way.
+Let’s dive in!